-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 Verifying the token and retrieving user info

-With our application persisting authentication data in Workers KV and associating it to the current user via a cookie, we’re now prepared to fill out the
+With your application persisting authentication data in Workers KV and associating it to the current user via a cookie, you are now prepared to fill out the

-verify function defined earlier in the tutorial.
-This function will look at the
+verify function defined earlier in the tutorial

-Cookie header, and look up the authentication info that we persisted in Workers KV.
+Cookie header and try to locate the authentication information that you persisted in Workers KV.

 To begin, install the NPM package

-cookie, which we’ll use to simplify parsing the
+cookie, which you will use to simplify parsing the

 Cookie header in the